 Abstract

-Background: Patients with diabetes mellitus have an increased risk of atrial fibrillation (AF).
-Among modifiable risk factors of AF, the effect of accumulated hypertension burden on the risk of AF remains less known in patients with diabetes.
-This study aimed to clarify the relationship between the accumulated hypertension burden and incident AF in patients with diabetes.
+Background: Patients with diabetes mellitus have an increased risk of incident strial fibrillation (AF).
+Among the modifiable risk factors of AF, the effect of accumulated hypertension burden on the risk of AF remains less known in patients with diabetes.
+We aimed to study the relationship between accumulated hypertension burden and incident AF in patients with diabetes.

 Methods: We evaluated 526384 patients with diabetes who underwent 3 consecutive health examinations between 2009 and 2012 from the Korean National Health Insurance Service.
-The hypertension burden was calculated by assigning points to each stage of hypertension in each health examination during total 3 health examinations: 1 for stage 1 hypertension [systolic blood pressure (SBP) 130-139 mmHg and diastolic BP (DBP) 80-89 mmHg], 2 for stage 2 hypertension (SBP 140-159 mmHg and DBP 90-99 mmHg), and 3 for stage 3 hypertension (SBP≥160 mmHg or DBP≥100 mmHg).
+Hypertension burden was calculated by assigning points to each stage of hypertension in each health examination during total 3 health examinations: 1 for stage 1 hypertension [systolic blood pressure (SBP) 130-139 mmHg and diastolic BP (DBP) 80-89 mmHg], 2 for stage 2 hypertension (SBP 140-159 mmHg and DBP 90-99 mmHg), and 3 for stage 3 hypertension (SBP≥160 mmHg or DBP≥100 mmHg).
 The subjects were categorized into 10 groups of hypertension burden (0-9).
-Among the 10 groups, 9 groups except the reference group were regrouped into 3 subgroups: 1 to 3, 4 to 6, and 7 to 9.
+Among the 10 groups, 9 groups excluding the reference group were regrouped into 3 subgroups: 1 to 3, 4 to 6, and 7 to 9.

-Results: During a mean follow-up duration of 6.7±1.7 years, AF was newly diagnosed in 18,561 (3.5%) subjects (incidence rate of 5.3 per 1000 person-year).
-Compared to patients with hypertension burden 0, those with hypertension burden 1 to 9 showed an increased risk of incident AF: 6%, 11%, 16%, 24%, 28%, 41%, 46%, 57%, and 67% respectively.
-Regrouped 4 groups of 1 to 3, 4 to 6, and 7 to 9 showed increased risk by 10%, 26%, and 45% respectively compared to hypertension burden 0.
+Results: During a mean follow-up duration of 6.7±1.7 years, AF was newly diagnosed in 18,561 (3.5%) subjects (mean age XXX; x% female; incidence rate 5.3 per 1000 person-year).
+Compared to patients with hypertension burden 0, those with hypertension burden 1 to 9 showed a progressively increasing risk of incident AF: 6%, 11%, 16%, 24%, 28%, 41%, 46%, 57%, and 67% respectively.
+Regrouped 4 groups of 1 to 3, 4 to 6, and 7 to 9 showed increased risks by 10%, 26%, and 45%, respectively, when compared to hypertension burden 0.

-Conclusion: Accumulated hypertension burden was associated with an increased AF risk in diabetic patients.
+Conclusion: Accumulated hypertension burden was associated with an increased risk of incident AF in diabetic patients.
 Strict BP control should be emphasized in managing patients with diabetes.

 Introduction

-Diabetes mellitus is one of the most highly burdened disease worldwide.
-Currently, 1 in 11 adults suffer from diabetes globally and the affected population is expected to rise to 700 million by 2045.1, 2 With an increased prevalence, death due to diabetes has doubled since 1990.3 Among the various causes of mortality in diabetes, cardiovascular disease is estimated to be in charge of one-third of deaths, mainly due to coronary artery disease and stroke.4 Thus, managing risk factors of stroke and coronary artery disease is essential in reducing diabetes related mortality.
+Currently, 1 in 11 adults suffer from diabetes mellitus (DM) globally and the affected population is expected to rise to 700 million by 2045.1, 2 Also, deaths due to diabetes have doubled since 1990.3 Among the various causes of mortality in diabetes, cardiovascular disease is estimated to be account for one-third of deaths, mainly due to coronary artery disease and stroke.4 Thus, managing cardiovascular risk factors is essential in reducing the mortality and morbidity associated with diabetes.

-In diabetic patients, presence of hypertension or atrial fibrillation (AF) is associated with an increased risk of complications including stroke.5-9 Furthermore, the diabetic population exhibit a higher risk of AF compared to the subjects without diabetes.10, 11 The combination of diabetes and the presence of hypertension leads to an even higher prevalence of AF, up to three folds, compared to non-diabetic subjects.10 A previous study proposed a predictive model for AF in hypertensive diabetic patients with acceptable performance.12 However, these studies have primarily focused on the association between hypertension at the baseline and the incidence of AF.10-14 The impact of accumulated hypertension burden on the risk of AF in diabetes patients remains unexplored.
+Amongst diabetic patients, the presence of hypertension or atrial fibrillation (AF) is associated with an increased risk of complications including stroke.5-9 Furthermore, the diabetic population exhibits a higher risk of AF when compared to the subjects without diabetes.10, 11 Indeed, the combination of diabetes and the presence of hypertension leads to an even higher prevalence of AF, up to three fold, when compared to non-diabetic subjects.10 One previous study proposed a predictive model for AF in hypertensive diabetic patients with acceptable performance.12 However, these studies have primarily focused on the association between baseline hypertension at baseline and the incidence of AF.10-14 The impact of accumulated hypertension burden on the risk of AF in diabetes patients has never been previously explored.

-This study aimed to assess the effect of accumulated hypertension burden on AF in diabetic patients using a large nationwide population-based cohort study.
+In this study, we aimed to study the relationship between accumulated hypertension burden and incident AF in patients with diabetes, using a large nationwide population-based cohort study.

 Methods